-Intensive Support Districts: The Department applies a tiered system of support to Intensive Support districts, with districts at risk of being placed under an Academic Distress Commission receiving the most in-depth supports and assistance.
-These districts may receive a district review in addition to the supports and assistance provided to all Intensive Support districts.
+Intensive Support Districts: The Department applies a tiered system of support to Intensive Support districts., with districts at risk of being placed under an Academic Distress Commission receiving the most in depth supports and assistance.
+These dDistricts may receive an district improvement review in addition to the supports and assistance provided to all Intensive Support districts.
 Intensive Support districts receive technical assistance and coaching support delivered through the state's regional system with a focus on implementation of the Ohio Improvement Process.
 Intensive Support districts also may be assigned an improvement liaison.